jaredjab/jaredjab/README.md

-HELLO, I'm Jared.
+Hello, I'm Jared!
 Jab for usernames.

 **How to reach me**: Connect with me on [LinkedIn](https://www.linkedin.com/in/jaredjab/)!